 “True healthcare reform starts in your own kitchen, not in Washington.” ~Anonymous

 Hibiscus is widely consumed around the world as a ruby-red, naturally lemony beverage.
 It’s the main ingredient in Red Zinger tea.
-Hibiscus plants can be grown in much of the United States, so you can actually grow your own blood pressure medicine.
+Since hibiscus plants can be grown in much of the United States, you can actually grow your own blood pressure medicine.

 Recommended Dosage